datanav/docs/management-studio.rst

 Lastly, Sesam has Settings for both **Datahub** and your **Subscription**.

-**Datahub** settings is for managing queues, logs and permissions for your node.
+**Datahub** settings is for managing queues, logs and permissions for your subscription.
 It also manages variables for various systems and metadata settings.

 .. image:: images/settings_datahub.png
     :width: 600px